This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 3. Traditional side dishes

-- garlicky green beans with fried onions (a mushroom free alternative to green bean casserole)
+- Garlicky green beans with fried onions (a mushroom free alternative to green bean casserole)

-- brown butter garlic mashed potatoes
+- Brown butter garlic mashed potatoes

-- creamy whipped potatoes
+- Creamy whipped potatoes

-- oven roasted sweet potatoes
+- Oven roasted sweet potatoes

-- these show stealing oven roasted root vegetables
+- Show stealing oven roasted root vegetables

-- orange cranberry sauce
+- Orange cranberry sauce

-- homemade pan gravy
+- Homemade pan gravy

 4. Bread